Jean-MarcHarvengt/MCUME/README.md

   - up to 256KB roms
   - some games are not working as uridium2
 - Amiga:
-  - Full speed with very preliminary sound
+  - Full speed with sound
   - up to 2MB chip RAM + 4MB expand fast RAM roms
-  - compatibility (no AGA, unexpected crash as in shadow of the beast)
+  - HDF (Hard Disk) and adf support
+  - Improved compatibility (still no AGA support!)

 # Running